 Not ready for a Medical Director?

 Here are a few creative ways you may be able to legally offer plasma fibroblast in your state.

-If you are an esthetician AND have a tattoo license, you may want to have one room strictly for tattoos and one room strictly for esthetics, this way if you have an inspector come by and they have problems with you offering plasma fibroblast you can show that it falls under the tattoo license and not your esthetician license.
+- If you hold both an esthetician license and a tattoo/body art/PMU permit, you may want to have one room strictly for treatments that fall under the tattoo/body art/PMU permit and one room strictly for esthetics under your esthetician license.
+This way if you have an inspector come by and they have problems with you offering plasma pen treatments you can show them your tattoo/body art/PMU permit and not your esthetician license

-Some states allow you to post a notice on your door that states you offer unregulated services.
-Since Plasma Fibroblast is not regulated by the FDA you may be able to post a notice on your door or window that states that Plasma Fibroblast is an experimental treatment to help reduce the appearance of sagging skin, fine lines, wrinkles and are not yet regulated by the FDA.
+- Some states allow you to post a notice on your door that states you offer unregulated services.
+Since Plasma Fibroblast devices are not regulated by the FDA you may be able to post a notice on your door or window that states that Plasma Fibroblast is an experimental treatment to help reduce the appearance of sagging skin, fine lines, wrinkles and are not yet regulated by the FDA

 Of course be sure to check to make sure these work for your state, don't make assumptions.

 Is Plasma Fibroblast regulated by the FDA?
-And Do Plasma Pens Need To Be FDA Approved?
+Do Plasma Pens Need To Be FDA Approved?